-All ABIM examinations are administered in secure testing centers by test administrators who are responsible for maintaining the integrity and security of the certification process.
-Test administrators are required to report to ABIM any irregular or improper behavior by a candidate, such as giving or obtaining information or aid, looking at the test material of others, removing examination materials from the test center, taking notes, bringing unauthorized items, including electronic devices (e.g., pagers, cell phones, tablets, smartphones, etc.), into the examination, failing to comply with time limits or instructions, talking or other disruptive behavior.
+All ABIM 10-year traditional MOC examinations are administered in secure testing centers by test administrators who are responsible for maintaining the integrity and security of the certification process.
+Test administrators are required to report to ABIM any irregular or improper behavior by an individual, such as giving or obtaining information or aid, looking at the test material of others, removing examination materials from the test center, taking notes, bringing unauthorized items, including electronic devices (e.g., pagers, cell phones, tablets, smartphones, etc.), into the examination, failing to comply with time limits or instructions, talking or other disruptive behavior.
 Test administrators may intervene to stop any of the foregoing.
 In addition, as part of its effort to assure exam integrity, ABIM utilizes data forensic techniques that use statistical analyses of test-response data to identify patterns of test fraud, including cheating and copyright infringement.
 ABIM investigates all reports of irregular or improper activity.

 ABIM candidates and diplomates for Board Certification and Maintenance of Certification must possess a permanent, valid, unrestricted and unchallenged medical license in the United States, its territories or Canada.
 Physicians practicing exclusively abroad and who do not hold a U.S. or Canadian license must hold a license where they practice and provide documentation from the relevant licensing authority that their license is in good standing and without conditions or restrictions.
 Restrictions include but are not limited to conditions, contingencies, probation, limitations and stipulated agreements.